imryano/Utils/README.md

 ## Webservices
 *Used for connecting to, using and testing web services.
 Only used for testing at this point, but will be expanded.*

+## Password
+*Password handling.
+Mainly for ease of use, will likely get pushed into the User functions*